 The hormone progesterone, a muscle relaxant, is made in abundance when you are pregnant.
 It relaxes all the muscles in your body including the uterus, preparing the body for childbirth.
-However due to this, the food and acid contents find it easier to escape back up into esophagus and cause heartburn.
-Secondly, as your baby grows it need some more space to survive, therefore uterus forces stomach upwards and puts pressure on your digestive tract, causing heartburn
+However, due to this, the food and acid contents find it easier to escape back up into the esophagus, a condition which is called acid reflux, a symptom of which is heartburn.

-Following are the symptoms for heartburn in pregnant women.
+Following are the symptoms of heartburn in pregnant women: